SUMMER 2020 INTERNSHIP

 DO YOU LOVE THE BLACK HILLS?
 DO YOU WANT TO LEARN HOW TO PROTECT THEM?

 COMMUNITY ORGANIZING INTERNSHIP WITH CLEAN WATER ALLIANCE

 The person in this Internship will work with experienced organizers to develop new skills and increase existing skills.
 Activities will include developing strategy and tactics, doing organizing tasks, and completing research.
-Organizing tasks are likely to include maintaining social media, writing flyers and press releases, helping make presentations, fundraising, and setting up and participating in information tables, parades, and other events.
+Organizing tasks are likely to include organizing events, writing flyers and press releases, fundraising, and setting up and participating in information tables, parades, and other events.

 The successful Intern must have the following skills and interests: